MrEnder0/PhantomChat/README.md

 *GarticPhone party system

 # Plans
-*have code generate a db by itself so the db works on any hosting device
+*Have code generate a db by itself so the db works on any hosting device

-*more moderation commands
+*More moderation commands

-*admin only chat
+*Admin only chat

-*make way better way of logging in other then ip based accounts
+*Make way better way of logging in other then ip based accounts

+*Add login and sign up page

+*Use cookies to stay logged in

+*Completly remake the css and make site look good